jmcnamara/XlsxWriter/dev/docs/source/worksheet.rst

 worksheet.set_tab_color()
 -------------------------

-.. py:function:: set_tab_color()
+.. py:function:: set_tab_color(color)

    Set the color of the worksheet tab.

-   :param string color: The tab color.
+   :param color: The tab color.
+   :type color: string|Color

 The ``set_tab_color()`` method is used to change the color of the worksheet tab::